Last Glacial Period: Northern Hemisphere

 Other areas of the Northern Hemisphere did not bear extensive ice sheets, but local glaciers were widespread at high altitudes.
 Parts of Taiwan, for example, were repeatedly glaciated between 44,250 and 10,680 BP as well as the Japanese Alps.
-In both areas, maximum glacier advance occurred between 60,000 and 30,000 BP.
+In both areas, maximum glacier advance occurred between 60,000 and 30,000 years ago.
 To a still lesser extent, glaciers existed in Africa, for example in the High Atlas, the mountains of Morocco, the Mount Atakor massif in southern Algeria, and several mountains in Ethiopia.
 Just south of the equator, an ice cap of several hundred square kilometers was present on the east African mountains in the Kilimanjaro massif, Mount Kenya, and the Rwenzori Mountains, which still bear relic glaciers today.